Home » Blog » Europe » Spain » How To Find An Apartment In Barcelona (Ultimate Guide)

 Like I mentioned earlier, I often times struggle to commit to something upfront which I have just seen online so that's why I think it's good to book something temporarily and take a look around upon my arrival.
 But this can be a challenge, especially as it might take you some time to find a good fit.
 You simply have to figure it all by yourself.

-Many times a local rental agency like Apartment Barcelona can help you find a suitable place as they know the areas and rental market in Barcelona perfectly.
+Many times a local rental agency can help you find a suitable place as they know the areas and rental market in Barcelona perfectly.
 Since they are local, they have loads of knowledge about short, medium and also long-term rentals and can assist with language barriers as well.

 Lastly, you probably know how great it is to have someone local show you where to get the best tapas, the cheapest beer or find the best picnic spots in one of the many parks!
 You don't get that when doing it all by yourself.

-Typically, a nice 1-bedroom flat in Gràcia for two people will cost you around 800 to 1300 Euro monthly, depending on the apartments condition and furnishings.
+Typically, a nice 1-bedroom flat in Gràcia for two people will cost you around 800 to 1300 Euro monthly, depending on the condition and furnishings of the apartment.

 But you can also find studio apartments in Barceloneta starting from 440 to 550 Euro a month.
 If you rent with Apartment Barcelona for up to 3 months, there is no agency fee involved.